 To my amazement I still have had no success in my baseball attempts, which is 0-for-9 for the record.
 It's kind of perplexing considering every other category has multiple success -- football, basketball, hockey, Olympians, entertainers, models, etc.

-The fun part about this project is there is always tomorrow -- at least through the end of December.
+The fun part about this project is there is always tomorrow -- at least through

 Enough of that, so let's get to the autographs.